Skip to main content

 TypeDescriptionBest For

-Built-in LLMOpenAI GPT-4o, Anthropic Claude, or any OpenAI-compatible endpointGeneral FAQ, support, lead qualification
+Built-in LLMOpenAI, Anthropic, Google, Groq, or any OpenAI-compatible endpointGeneral FAQ, support, lead qualification

 Python Bot WebhookYour own chatbot endpoint (HMAC-signed POST)Custom logic, existing bots